Shmelke of Nikolsburg: Rabbinic career in Moravia

 Mid-way through his rabbinic carrier, Reb Shmelke became involved in a heated dispute with a wealthy and influential Jew of the town who began to rally people against him.
-Additionally, as Reb Shmelke's Hasidic Yeshiva began to grow, many members of the community became growingly uncomfortable with the rising Hasidic populations and the seemingly strange new customs that came along with it.
+Additionally, as Reb Shmelke's Hasidic Yeshiva began to grow, many members of the community became growingly uncomfortable with the rising Hasidic population and the seemingly strange new customs that came along with it.
 The community finally went into turmoil after Reb Shmelke criticized and disallowed the Haskalah which had become relatively popular in Nikolsburg.
 Prominent community members suggested that Reb Shmelke return to Poland, as he was unfit for a modern and secularized community such as Nikolsburg.
 The community called in the local magistrate, asking him to depose Reb Shmelke.
 The magistrate responded, stating that he knew for a fact that Reb Shmelke was a pious man, as he often saw the Prophet Elijah lighting his candle and learning with him.
-Despite this, the community remained unconvinced and as a last resort, Reb Shmelke asked Elimelech of Lizhensk to come to Nikolsburg and convince the townsmen not to dispose him.
+Despite this, the community remained unconvinced and as a last resort, Reb Shmelke asked Elimelech of Lizhensk to come to Nikolsburg and convince the townsmen not to depose him.
 Reb Elimelech agreed, and when he arrived in Nikolsburg, he asked that the entire community come and hear his sermon.
 Expecting to be lectured by a Hasidic fanatic, the community begrudgingly joined Reb Elimelech in the local synagogue.
 However, instead of lecturing them, Reb Elimelech praised them on their modernity and enlightened secularization.
 Before he finished his sermon, he told the community he had a crucial time restraint, but that he would continue his sermon the next day.
-Thrilled to find a Rabbi who embraced their beliefs, the community once again assembled in the local synagogue to hear Reb Elimelech speak.
-However on the second day, he refuted all which he spoke about the day before, he explained that the institutions of the Sages were infallible and mustn’t be altered in the slightest.
+Thrilled to find a rabbi who embraced their beliefs, the community once again assembled in the local synagogue to hear Reb Elimelech speak.
+However, on the second day, he refuted all which he spoke about the day before, and explained that the institutions of the Sages were infallible and mustn’t be altered in the slightest.
 He blatantly stated that those who defy the words of the sages are undoubtedly wicked and that their end will be bitter.
-He finished off his sermon by explaining to the community that Reb Shmelke is a righteous man and that without him the community would fall into depravity.
-This sermon was reportedly effective, and following it, several of Reb Shmelke's greatest propenets came to him asking for his forgiveness.
+He finished his sermon by explaining to that Reb Shmelke was a righteous man and that without him the community would fall into depravity.
+This sermon was reportedly effective, and following it, several of Reb Shmelke's greatest opponents asked for his forgiveness.

-Reb Shmelke died on April 28, 1778 in his residence in Nikolsburg, on his deathbed he told his disciples that he had the sprit of the Prophet Samuel in him, stating that "You should know that my soul is that of the prophet Samuel.
+Reb Shmelke died on April 28, 1778, in his residence in Nikolsburg.
+On his deathbed, he told his disciples that he had the spirit of the Prophet Samuel in him, stating, "You should know that my soul is that of the prophet Samuel.
 Proof of this is that my name, like the prophet's, is Shmuel.
 The prophet was a Levi, and so am I. The Prophet Shmuel lived to be 52 years, and I am today 52 years old.
 Only the prophet was called Shmuel, but I have remained Shmelke."